-If we and/or the selling shareholder use underwriters for the sale of securities, they will acquire securities for their own account.
+If we use underwriters for the sale of securities, they will acquire securities for their own account.
 The underwriters may resell the securities from time to time in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale.
 Unless we otherwise state in the applicable prospectus supplement, various conditions will apply to the underwriters' obligation to purchase securities, and the underwriters will be obligated to purchase all of the securities contemplated in an offering if they purchase any of such securities.
 Any initial public offering price and any discounts or concessions allowed or reallowed or paid to dealers may be changed from time to time.
 The underwriter or underwriters with respect to a particular underwritten offering of securities, or, if an underwriting syndicate is used, the managing underwriter or underwriters, will be set forth on the cover of the applicable prospectus supplement.

-If we and/or the selling shareholder use dealers in the sale, unless we otherwise indicate in the applicable prospectus supplement, we and/or the selling shareholder will sell securities to the dealers as principals.
+If we use dealers in the sale, unless we otherwise indicate in the applicable prospectus supplement, we will sell securities to the dealers as principals.
 The dealers may then resell the securities to the public at varying prices that the dealers may determine at the time of resale.